Māori language: Influence on New Zealand English

-New Zealand English has gained many loanwords from Māori, mainly the names of birds, plants, fishes and places.
+New Zealand English (NZE) has gained many loanwords from Māori; those most commonly used are proper nouns including place names, and words that refer to New Zealand plants and animals which frequently have no other English name.
 For example, the kiwi, the national bird, takes its name from te reo.
+Other words and phrases for which English alternatives do exist are also in common use; however, they are more likely to be used if they carry specific meanings with respect to Māori culture, such as kaumātua ("elder"), iwi ("tribe, nation"), and karakia ("prayer").

-"Kia ora" (literally "be healthy") is a widely adopted greeting of Māori origin, with the intended meaning of "hello".
+Kia ora (literally "be healthy") is a widely adopted greeting of Māori origin, with the intended meaning of "hello".
 It can also mean "thank you", or signify agreement with a speaker at a meeting.
 The Māori greetings tēnā koe (to one person), tēnā kōrua (to two people) or tēnā koutou (to three or more people) are also widely used, as are farewells such as haere rā.
-The Māori phrase kia kaha, "be strong", is frequently encountered as an indication of moral support for someone starting a stressful undertaking or otherwise in a difficult situation.
-Many other words such as whānau (meaning "family") and kai (meaning "food") are also widely understood and used by New Zealanders.
-The Māori phrase Ka kite anō meaning 'until I see you again' is quite commonly used.
+The Māori phrase kia kaha ("be strong") is frequently encountered as an indication of moral support for someone starting a stressful undertaking or otherwise in a difficult situation.
+Many other words such as whānau ("family") and kai ("food") are also widely understood and used by New Zealanders.
+The Māori phrase Ka kite anō ("until I see you again") is quite commonly used.

+Māori speakers of NZE use Māori loanwords more often than non-Māori speakers, and Māori women more often than Māori men; no gender effect is observed among non-Māori NZE speakers.
+Māori NZE speakers use Māori loanwords more often when their audience is exclusively Māori than when they have non-Māori listeners.

+Often the choice to use these words reflects an expression of social or political identity on the part of the speaker – as may also a choice not to use a Māori word when one exists.
+Although the use of Māori words in English correlates to some degree with the speaker's support for te reo, some non-Māori supporters choose not to use Māori words out of concern that such words do not "belong" to them.
+Younger NZE speakers are more likely than older speakers to use Māori words denoting non-material aspects of culture, such as tapu ("sacred or cursed"), kōrero ("speech"), or kaitiakitanga ("stewardship").

 In 2023, 47 words or expressions from New Zealand English, mostly of Māori etymology, were added to the Oxford English Dictionary.